Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Methods of analysis

-Equation (\ref{defdyn}) for the dynamics of the deformation gradient tensor $F$ is solved with a third order accurate in time RK method.
-Although stable from the numerical analytic viewpoint, large accumulated material deformations lead to finite precision arithmetic issues.
-In particular, the Lyapunov exponents are computed via the logarithms of the singular values of $F$.
-The latter can be computed via SVD but also much more easily via the spectral decomposition of $U^2$ matrix, since its eigenvalues are the squares of the singular values of $F$.
-However, as more and more strain is accumulated in $F$ for sufficiently large times, its singular values $\sigma_i$ can become numerically extreme under finite precision arithmetic.
-For example, very small $\sigma_i$ values may lead to roundoff errors that cause unphysical effects, such as slightly negative eigenvalues of $F^T F$.
-We developed a method to resolve such issues by ensuring that only well-behaved $\sigma_i$ values appear in the computation, while preserving all physical information carried by $F$.
-The method is based on the SVD of $F$.
+Equation~\eqref{defdyn} for the dynamics of the deformation-gradient tensor \(F\) is solved with a third-order accurate Runge--Kutta (RK) method.
+Although stable from the numerical-analysis viewpoint, large accumulated material deformations lead to finite-precision arithmetic issues.
+In particular, the Lyapunov exponents are computed via the logarithms of the singular values of \(F\).
+The latter can be computed via SVD but also much more easily via the spectral decomposition of the \(U^2=F^TF\) matrix, since its eigenvalues are the squares of the singular values of \(F\).

+However, as more and more strain is accumulated in \(F\) for sufficiently large times, its singular values \(\sigma_i\) can become numerically extreme under finite-precision arithmetic.
+For example, very small \(\sigma_i\) values may lead to roundoff errors that cause unphysical effects, such as slightly negative eigenvalues of

+We developed a method to avoid such issues by ensuring that only well-behaved \(\sigma_i\) values appear in the computation, while preserving all physical information carried by \(F\).
+The method is based on the SVD of \(F\), Eq.~\eqref{eq:svd-decomposition}.